 Each summer, a number of undergraduates from Brown work at labs at the MBL or at Brown-MBL field sites.
-In the summer of 2013, 10 undergraduates are working in various capacities in MBL labs or field sites.
+In the summer of 2013, 10 undergraduates worked in various capacities in MBL labs or field sites.

 Jessica Fields and Adam Bouché were awarded the Rosenthal Brown MBL LINK Awards for summer research.
-Jessica is working with Linda Amaral Zettler at MBL on a project examining the role of microbial community associations with Plastic Marine Debris (PMD) in the coastal environment.
-She will be testing whether the type of plastic debris impacts the types of microbes that develop at a given location as well as comparing her results with similar experiments in Antarctica and off the coast of Grenada to see if there are differences in the microbial communities that develop on PMD across different aquatic habitats.
-Adam Bouché is working with Christopher Neill at the Plum Island Long Term Ecological Research site (LTER) examining the effects of suburban watershed modification on nutrient loading in riparian and coastal wetland ecosystems.
+Jessica worked with Linda Amaral Zettler at MBL on a project examining the role of microbial community associations with Plastic Marine Debris (PMD) in the coastal environment.
+She tested whether the type of plastic debris impacts the types of microbes that develop at a given location as well as comparing her results with similar experiments in Antarctica and off the coast of Grenada to see if there are differences in the microbial communities that develop on PMD across different aquatic habitats.
+Adam Bouché worked with Christopher Neill at the Plum Island Long Term Ecological Research site (LTER) examining the effects of suburban watershed modification on nutrient loading in riparian and coastal wetland ecosystems.

 Lizzie Kripke, a joint Brown/RISD student, was awarded a Maharam STEAM Fellowship (through RISD) to support her continued work in the Roger Hanlon Laboratory.
-While there, she seeks to integrate methods of neuroscience and painting toward the study of biological mechanisms responsible for dynamic camouflage in cephalopods.
-She is also working with the Encyclopedia of Life to develop new scientific applications for the artistic animation software, Blender.
+While there, she integrated methods of neuroscience and painting toward the study of biological mechanisms responsible for dynamic camouflage in cephalopods.
+She also worked with the Encyclopedia of Life to develop new scientific applications for the artistic animation software, Blender.
 For more information on her current work click here and on last year’s work go to http://arcadenw.org/article/scientific-artistry.

-Lia Tosiello, Katie Surrey-Bergman, Megan Wheeler and Suzi Spitzer are working with Christopher Neill on a coastal sandplains vegetation management project on Naushon Island.
-They are establishing vegetation sampling plots and analyzing species diversity in grasslands and shrublands in order to examine the effect of differing intensities of cattle grazing and mowing on vegetation patterns over time.
+Lia Tosiello, Katie Surrey-Bergman, Megan Wheeler and Suzi Spitzer worked with Christopher Neill on a coastal sandplains vegetation management project on Naushon Island.
+They established vegetation sampling plots and analyzed species diversity in grasslands and shrublands in order to examine the effect of differing intensities of cattle grazing and mowing on vegetation patterns over time.

-Insil Choi, a RISD student, has joined Nathan Wilson’s Lab for the summer 2013.
-Insil is developing scientific illustrations and three-dimensional computer models related to morphological terms associated with fungi for the Encyclopedia of Life and Mushroom Observer.
+Insil Choi, a RISD student, joined Nathan Wilson’s Lab for the summer 2013.
+Insil developed scientific illustrations and three-dimensional computer models related to morphological terms associated with fungi for the Encyclopedia of Life and Mushroom Observer.

 In the summer of 2012, nine Brown undergraduates worked in various capacities in MBL labs or field sites.